Numerical investigation of the interior geometry of semiclassical evaporating spherical charged black holes: Theoretical background

 \subsection{Spherically symmetric Einstein equations}

 Begin with the following spherically-symmetric metric:

 where $d\Omega^{2}$is defined as:

 We'll use geometrized unit system where $c=1$ and $G=1$.
-In this unit system, there's an equivalence between distance, time and mass units.
+In this unit system, there is an equivalence between distance, time and mass units.
 This metric depends on two unknown functions: $S(u,v)$ and $r(u,v)$. $r(u,v)$ has units of length, and so has $L_{0}$. $S(u,v)$ is dimensionless.
+The coordinates $u$,$v$ have dimensions of length.
 We're free to choose $L_{0}$ as we wish.
 We define

 Calculating Einstein's tensor for this metric, using \emph{Ricci package} in Mathematica we get:

 The Einstein equation is:

 Those equations lead to the following equations for $R_{,uv}$, $S_{,uv}$: